nleaf/nleaf.github.io/disaster-recovery.md

   headline: Expedient positioned in Gartner’s Magic Quadrant for Disaster Recovery
     as a Service
   newtab: true
-- template: subscribe-bar
-  block: subbar
-  headline: Don't fall behind on the latest in DR. Learn from the experts at Expedient.
-  cta: Subscribe Now
 - template: highlights-2-column
   block: highlights-2col
   subheading: ''